 Home » Conditions » Intimate area » Vaginal laxity

-Over time or following childbirth, the vaginal walls become stretched and lose their firmness, leading to what is known as vaginal laxity.
+Over time or after childbirth, the vaginal walls eventually become stretched and sag; this is what is known as vaginal laxity.

-This relaxation of the vaginal tissues results in a loss of pleasure and sensitivity during sexual intercourse, often accompanied by feelings of discomfort or guilt.
-It can significantly impact quality of life, self-confidence, and sexual satisfaction.
+This loosening of the vaginal tissues causes a loss of pleasure and sensitivity during sexual intercourse and often a feeling of guilt.
+This can have an impact on quality of life, self-confidence and sexual satisfaction.

-There are medical solutions available for women experiencing symptoms related to vaginal relaxation, which can lead to sexual dissatisfaction, urinary discomfort, and genital discomfort.
-Laser vaginoplasty is, in some cases, an effective alternative to surgery.
+There are medical solutions for women presenting symptoms related to vaginal laxity, which cause sexual dissatisfaction and urinary and genital discomfort.
+Laser vaginoplasty, in certain cases, is an effective alternative to surgery.

 There are four main causes of vaginal laxity.